 - handle allegations or incidents

-The amount of detail in your policies and how often you review them depends on what your charity does, where it works and the level of risk.
+The amount of detail in your policies depends on what your charity does, where it works and the level of risk.

-Use guidance to help with policies and procedures.
-Take professional advice if you need it.
+Use guidance to help with policies and procedures, including the links to specific sources of support on this page.
+Take expert or professional advice if you need it.

 Code of conduct